List of Dutch inventions and innovations: Tronie (17th century)

-Rembrandt, who often used this type of lighting in his portrait paintings.

 Mezzotint (1642)

 The first known mezzotint was done in Amsterdam in 1642 by Utrecht-born German artist Ludwig von Siegen.
 He lived in Amsterdam from 1641 to about 1644, when he was supposedly influenced by Rembrandt.

 Aquatint (1650s)

 The painter and printmaker Jan van de Velde is often credited to be the inventor of the aquatint technique, in Amsterdam around 1650.

 Pronkstilleven (1650s)

 Pronkstilleven (pronk still life or ostentatious still life) is a type of banquet piece whose distinguishing feature is a quality of ostentation and splendor.
 These still lifes usually depict one or more especially precious objects.
 Although the term is a post-17th century invention, this type is characteristic of the second half of the seventeenth century.
 It was developed in the 1640s in Antwerp from where it spread quickly to the Dutch Republic.
 Flemish artists such as Frans Snyders and Adriaen van Utrecht started to paint still lifes that emphasized abundance by depicting a diversity of objects, fruits, flowers and dead game, often together with living people and animals.
 The style was soon adopted by artists from the Dutch Republic.
 A leading Dutch representative was Jan Davidsz. de Heem, who spent a long period of his active career in Antwerp and was one of the founders of the style in Holland.
 Other leading representatives in the Dutch Republic were Abraham van Beyeren, Willem Claeszoon Heda and Willem Kalf.